 Shenandoah is a somewhat small city located in the state of Iowa.
 With a population of 5,021 people and two constituent neighborhoods, Shenandoah is the 79th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shenandoah is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Shenandoah is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Shenandoah who work in office and administrative support (11.20%), teaching (10.15%), and sales jobs (9.69%).
+Unlike some cities, Shenandoah isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shenandoah are a mix of both white- and blue-collar jobs.
+Overall, Shenandoah is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Shenandoah who work in office and administrative support (11.71%), sales jobs (10.15%), and management occupations (10.15%).

-Shenandoah is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Shenandoah does not have a public transit system used by locals to get to and from work.

+Shenandoah is a somewhat ethnically-diverse city.
 The people who call Shenandoah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shenandoah residents report their race to be White, followed by Asian.
-Important ancestries of people in Shenandoah include Irish, Swedish, English, and French .
+Important ancestries of people in Shenandoah include Irish, Swedish, English, and Scottish.

 The most common language spoken in Shenandoah is English.
 Other important languages spoken here include Spanish and French.